Solomon Islands Travel Advice

 Solomon Islands Immigration Requirements with regards to the control of Coronavirus

-Further, the following advice has been provided regarding passengers travelling to Tarawa (updated 25 February 2020):
+The following advice was previously provided regarding passengers travelling to Tarawa (updated 10 March 2020):

 A comprehensive list of the different requirements for each country is available through the IATA website